 Reclaim your life from Fentanyl Addiction

-Fentanyl addiction is a condition that can cause major health, social, and economic problems that should not be taken lightly.
-We Level Up Washington center can provide you, or someone you love, the tools to recover from Fentanyl addiction with professional and safe treatment.
+Fentanyl addiction is a condition that can cause significant health, social, and economic problems that should not be taken lightly.
+We Level Up Washington Center can provide you, or someone you love, the tools to recover from mental health issues related to Fentanyl addiction with professional and safe treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.

 We Level Up Washington Mental Health Center: Primary Mental Health Treatment with Secondary Co-Occurring Treatments